Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

   --image azure-vote-front:v2
 ```

-To validate that the container image has successfully been imported, run the command below.
+Run the command below to validate that the container image has successfully been imported.

 ```
 az acr repository list --name $ACR_NAME --output table
 ```

 **Step 4:** We need to give our AKS cluster access to pull the image from our container registry.
-We'll use the managed identity of the AKS cluster to do so.
-Use the command blow to get the ID of your managed identity that represents the agentpool in your AKS cluster.
+We'll use the managed identity of the cluster.
+Use the command below to get your managed identity's id representing your cluster's agent pool.
 From the returned values, copy its principal ID.

 ```
 az identity list \